The FAQ document is also available for download as pdf.

 15) Under which conditions are staff at the ELIXIR Hub employed?

 The ELIXIR Director and the ELIXIR Staff are based at the ELIXIR Hub and are employed by EMBL.
-As an International Organisation, EMBL is exempted from certain national laws.
-EMBL relies on its own Staff Rules and Regulations, offering certain privileges and immunities to all EMBL staff, for example exemption from national income tax.
+As an International Organisation, EMBL is exempted from national employment laws.
+EMBL relies on its own Staff Rules and Regulations, offering a number of privileges and immunities to all EMBL staff, for example exemption from national income tax.

-The ELIXIR Nodes will employ staff who are responsible for ELIXIR activities locally according to their own staff rules.
-For each Node the relevant national labour law applies.
+The ELIXIR Nodes will employ staff who are responsible for ELIXIR activities locally in accordance with applicable national laws.

 16) What is the difference between staff working for ELIXIR and Staff working for EMBL?